ChuckTirtasaputra/Python/README.md

-# Python
-Projects in Python
+# Projects In Python
+Hello!
+I am Masyiakh Tirtasaputra, but I prefer to go by Chuck
+- I am interested in Software Engineering and Web Development as well
+- You can reach me at mtirtasaputra21@gmail.com